Can I get a new DOI account?

 How does all of this affect University of California EZID account holders?

-University of California clients and prospective clients will continue to be served.
+University of California clients and prospective clients are not affected by this change.
 If you have any questions, please contact us.